kshitu92/da-kun-time/README.md

 # Da Kun Time (दा कुन Time)

-A minimalist timezone converter webapp focused on Nepal Standard Time and Central Standard Time conversions.
+A minimalist timezone converter webapp.

 ## 🎯 Problem Statement

 "दा कुन Time?"
-(What time is it?) - A common question from my team in Nepal when setting up meetings.
+(Brother what time is it?) - A common question from my team in Nepal when setting up meetings.

 While many timezone converters exist, I needed something that specifically offers:
 - An intuitive slider interface for time conversion
 - Nepal Standard Time (UTC+5:45) and Central Standard Time (UTC-6:00) as defaults
 - Simple, free, and no ads

+## 💡 Motivation

+- Desire to explore modern AI development tools like Cursor
+- Practice with "vibe coding" - coding for fun and learning

 ## ✨ Features